 Cost of living adjustments (COLA) are granted pursuant to Administrative Rule 7 by the Board of Trustees.
-A 3.5% COLA was granted effective July 1, 2005 to all retirees or beneficiaries retired as of December 31, 2004.
-The effect of the COLA was to increase the actuarial accrued liability at December 31, 2005 by approximately \$1,310,995.
-This increase will be funded over thirty years.
-A 4.5% COLA was granted in 2004.
+A 2.25% COLA was granted effective July 1, 2006 to all retirees or beneficiaries retired as of July 1, 2005.
+The effect of the COLA was to increase the actuarial accrued liability at December 31, 2006 by approximately \$787,237.
+This increase will be funded over twenty eight years.